NinjaBearStudioTech/Documentation/Writerside/topics/inventory/fragments/inv_pickup_fragment.md

 | `EquipmentAwarePickupActor` | Configures the mesh based on the item's Equipment configuration.
 Integrated with the Asset Manager. |
 | `PhysicsPickupActor`        | Adds physics to the Equipment Pickup.                                                               |

-> Actors have the `ANinjaInventory` prefix to their names, here omitted for legibility purposes.
+> Actors have the `NinjaInventory` prefix to their names, here omitted for legibility purposes.

 You are free to build your pickup actors with any of the base actors above.
 Keep in mind that these actors **will not provide interaction features**, such as collision detection.